 This gives us this formula for the value of your assets:

 Assets = Cash + Invested Cash + Retirement Money + Real Estate + Rental guarantee + Misc assets

 This should be reasonably easy to get all these values.

 Your liabilities are everything you borrowed from other people.
 This is money that you owe and not money that you own.

 If you have a house, the first item in your liabilities is generally your mortgage.
-Don’t forget the interests when you calculate the amount of your mortgage.
+Do not forget the interests when you calculate the amount of your mortgage.